 Tip: keep back a little of the grapes and pumpkin seeds to scatter over the salad after you toss it with the dressing for a pretty garnish.

-For the dressing, give the food processor bowl a quick rinse and place it back on the base fitted with the chopping blade for the dressing.
+For the dressing, give the food processor bowl a quick rinse.
+Then place it back on the base fitted with the chopping blade.
 Then place all the ingredients for the dressing into the food processor and process until mostly smooth.

 I find broccoli can be an overwhelming flavor at times, but not in this case.
 The carrots add body while the toasty pumpkin seeds add dimension.
 It’s all brought together with a creamy yet zesty dressing and the sweet crunchy grapes.
 The flavors are bright and refreshing, yet comfortingly creamy at the same time.